ludmilamurga/activity_analysis/README.md

 The CodeBook.md describes the variables, the data, and any transformations or work that were performed to clean up the data.

+ The run_analysis.R script and the folder with Samsung data should be saved in the working directory (could be checked by getwd() function).

 Source of dataset:

 Jorge L. Reyes-Ortiz(1,2), Davide Anguita(1), Alessandro Ghio(1), Luca Oneto(1) and Xavier Parra(2)